viniqrz/viniqrz/README.md

 <p align="left">
   I'm a passionate full-stack developer from Brazil.
 Programming got into my life since my teenage and has never left.
-  I'm currently working as a Full-stack Developer in Brazil and learning AWS on my spare time.
+  I'm currently working as a Full-stack Developer in a brazilian company and learning AWS on my spare time.
 </p>

 <p align="left">